| Wireless

 must improve rapidly over the next few quarters for Go America

 to be a long-term survivor.
+For example,

 in the most recent quarter, GOAM saw sales rocket 450% to